Hire the Top 3% of Freelance Augmented Reality Developers

 Projection-based augmented reality consists of projecting an image onto a physical 3D model, in order to make it more realistic.
 It can be used to detect human interaction with the projected light.
 For a practical example, this could even be used to facilitate complex manual tasks on an assembly line.

-Having selected the category where your project fits in, it is time now to determine the desirable AR developer skills according to your needs.
+Having selected the category where your project fits in, it is now time to determine the desired AR developer technical skills according to your project requirements.
 The augmented reality developer is responsible not only for the code, but it is also expected to design assets and define or improve interfaces between your application and the users.

 Augmenting a Real-world Environment